cal-poly-dxhub/git-walkthrough/README.md

 git status # should say "nothing to commit"
 ```

 Nice Job!
-You now know the basics of git!
-Below are some other helpfuly commands.
+You now know the basics of Git!
+Below are some other helpful commands.

 ## Additional Important Commands
 ```bash